How we teach Reading at Moorlands Primary School

 Read at Home/Take Home

 Reading books are sent home from school for your child to read to you.
-These may be from a reading series so your child can practise early reading skills or from the library so you can share and discuss.
+These may be from a reading series so your child can practise early reading skills and phonics or from the library so you can share and discuss.
 Books which are sent home are to celebrate achievement and for your child to see themselves as a successful reader, as books that are too difficult will not accelerate reading progress – in fact these may turn emergent readers into reluctant readers.
 We ask that parents sign their child’s reading record before your child changes their reading book and sometimes children are asked to re-read books to ensure fluency and understanding.

 A common problem- children appear to read the book easily, but all they have done is decoded the words.